top of page

 Bio

+Her research interests center sounds and quotidian life as points of interrogation into promises of Black liberation, visions of American democracy, and dreams of a collective future.
 Her broad research interests are social movements, decolonial theory, transitional justice, and political identity formation.
 Her research is anchored in traditions of critical theory and Black radicalism, with a deep commitment to emancipatory discourse around civic engagement and political participation.
-Specifically, she studies how song and protest can expand the notion of the political, through her study of Black Liberation movements.
-Claire also explores what ideas Black millennials in the United States and South Africa have inherited about freedom and citizenry in post-violence and post-transitional justice settings.

 bottom of page